One man arrested after scuffle with police

 Police say Loffredo was ultimately taken into custody by THPD.
 They say the serial number from the gun had been defaced.

-Loffredo is facing charges of Resisting Law Enforcemnt, Posession of Marijuana, and two counts of Operating a Vehicle While Intoxicated Endangering a Person.
+Loffredo is facing charges of Resisting Law Enforcement, Possession of Marijuana, and two counts of Operating a Vehicle While Intoxicated Endangering a Person.

 Related Content